Hi. My Name is Naomi S. S. Jacobs and I’m in urgent need of a living kidney donor. Please share my story.

 Why I Need a Living Donor

-A kidney from a living donor is a better option than from a diseased donor.
-Kidneys from living donors also tend to work sooner and last longer than from deceased donors.
+A kidney from a living donor is a better option than from a deceased donor.
+Kidneys from living donors tend to work sooner and last longer than from deceased donors.
+It also ensures that the kidney is as healthy as possible.

 This would allow me to get back to doing the things I love, serve my communities, and spend time with my young nephew.